 I feel like Matthew Hussey just took everything I and a lot of people are feeling and expressed it beautifully in his video, “Am I the only one not living my best life during Coronavirus?”

 I find it much more uplifting, and more importantly, meaningful, to see the encouragement of humanity, deeper understanding and empathy than I find “positive” forcedly “motivating” advice and blanket-statements-for-all to be a certain way- especially in the midst of people’s struggles.
 Sure, I bet there are families who get to spend more quality time together now (and props to good parents who are abiding social isolating in crative ways!) but to say this is a blessing in disguise etc. when there are also many people such as the elderly and those with health issues or disabilities who are further isolated, and there are children and victims of abuse who we also must acknowledge and whose situations get worse in these extremely stressful periods of time, especially trapped at home in abuse and uncertainty. thankfully our Canadian government acknowledged the rates of abuse going up in these situations and is doing its best to see and acknowledge and continue to acknowledge and help all these people.
 But there is still a lot of ground left uncovered, such as for those with disabilities etc, and its not just enough to think they are all well taken care of the system.
 Many are not all yet-or not fully.
-And as someone who has grown up with abuse for years, I can tell you first hand that even when there isn’t a pandemic it is very difficult to even get through on phonelines such as Kid’s Help phone, because there are wayy more calls than people working there of course.
+And as someone who has grown up with some abuse, I can tell you first hand that even when there isn’t a pandemic it is very difficult to even get through on phonelines such as Kid’s Help phone, because there are wayy more calls than people working there of course.
 There isn‘t a lot of intervention, especially for those who are too young to know that there is something wrong.
 And who are pretty much trapped at home now.
 And many systems are very difficult to navigate in regular times.

 Not to mention that many causes and research projects for other illnesses are now not going to have the funds long-term nor room for focusing on those research projects, due to the massive toll of Coronavirus over all other health problems and worldly challenges.
 And many people who will need to go to the hospital or doctor for other reasons will be afraid to or even unable to get help if this gets any more out of hand.
 That’s why I added a donate button for medical research and help on the facebook page of this Dairy Free Indulgence website (you can find the link to my facebook business page either, if on mobile at almost the very bottom of this page, or on the computer on the side of the screen.
 I do encourage you to take the bit of time if you can on it.)